General

 What kind of packet capture speeds can arkime-capture handle?

-On basic commodity hardware, achieving throughput of 3 Gbps or more is easy, depending largely on the number of CPUs allocated to Arkime and the other tasks the machine is handling.
-Often, the bottleneck in performance is the speed of the disks and the RAID configuration.
+On modern commodity hardware, achieving throughput of 5 Gbps or more is easy, depending largely on the number of CPUs allocated to Arkime and the other tasks the machine is handling.
+The bottleneck in performance is almost always the speed of storing PCAP to disk!
+If your disks or RAID can't keep up, you either need to not save as much PCAP using Arkime Rules and other options, select a faster RAID configuration and disks, or give Arkime dedicate disks.
 For further details, refer to the Architecture and Multiple Host sections.
 Arkime supports the utilization of multiple threads for both packet acquisition and packet processing.

 dd bs=256k count=50000 if=/dev/zero of=/THE_ARKIME_PCAP_DIR/test oflag=direct